KTH/kth-node-web-common/README.md

 # Changes in version 6

 Here is a small migration guide if your application is build from the node-web template.

+Please note when usig version 7, the package name must be changed to @kth/kth-node-web-common.

 ## Include common error messages from the package into your application